skypager/skypager/src/runtimes/v2/README.md

 import runtime from '@skypager/runtime'
 ```

 This is essentially `new Runtime()`.
-We rely on the module.cache to ensure this is always the same object.
+We rely on the native require.cache to ensure this is always the same object in node, or the window global in the browser.
 You can call `runtime.observe` to be notified whenever the runtime changes state.
 You can call `runtime.setState({ newState: 1 })` to update the state and trigger any observers.
 You can `emit` events, you can listen for events.
 You can register dependencies for other components in the system to use.

 By default, the runtime attaches the [Feature](docs/Feature.md) helper, which is a subclass of [Helper](docs/Helper.md)